cloud-native-toolkit/terraform-gitops-DB2-instance/README.md

 1. Add the db2oltp Subscription chart to the gitops repo (charts/ibm-cpd-db2-subscription)
 2. Add the Db2oltpService instance chart to the gitops repo (charts/ibm-cpd-db2-instance)

+Unit tests is expected to be executed on a cluster that already has CP4D-instance and its dependencies installed and configured.

 ## Software dependencies

 The module depends on the following software components: